 When Do They Make Sense to Invest In?

 Although the 2.65% interest rate Achieva’s 5-Year GIC currently offers is one of the highest rates around, you may be thinking “Couldn’t I earn more investing in stocks or index funds?”

 Great question.
 Short answer, yes.
 But here’s the thing, GICs are considered low-risk investments.
 They are for conservative investors who want to avoid losing money overnight.
 But because GICs are low-risk, they don’t offer as high interest as riskier investments.

 That’s how investing works.
-You want to earn more?
+Do you want to earn more?
 You need to take on more risk.
-You want to play it safe?
+Do you want to play it safe?
 You’ll earn less interest, but you won’t have to worry about losing all of your money in a market crash.

 That being said, as a young investor, you can afford to take on more risk than when you’re nearing retirement, so investing in only GICs wouldn’t make any sense.
 If you want some sense of security but you know you should be investing somewhat aggressively based on your age, diversify.
 Make sure part of your investment portfolio is in something safe like GICs, then invest in other higher risk investments to balance things out.

 If you’re considering investing in GICs but want to see if there is any way to maximize your returns, then GIC laddering is the technique for you!